szymonbe/kubernetes-training/Kubernetes-manageable-pods.md

    ```
    Output
    All pods should be removed at the same time and recreated after all pods are terminated.
 ### 3.1.1.
-Check ReplicaSet
+Check replicaSet
-1. List all replicaset and find the one that are a subset of deployment.
+1. List all the replicaSets and find the ones that are a subset of deployment.
    ```bash
    kubectl -n test get rs
    ```
    Output:
-   There should be ReplicaSets which are named as deployments.
+   There should be replicaSets which are named as deployments.
 2. Remove deployment
    ```bash
    kubectl -n test delete deployment recreate-deployment